NREADY-RnD/MOSA-Project/docs/faq.rst

 What kind of .NET runtime will be available?
 --------------------------------------------

-We are developing an entirely new Runtime as part of the MOSA effort.
+We are developing an entirely new runtime as part of the MOSA effort.
 This runtime is developed along the CIL specifications published by ECMA.
 We are building our own runtime with pluggable algorithms in order to be very flexible and usable for research.

 How is the Cosmos project different than MOSA?
 ----------------------------------------------